rowanmanning/express-coffee-template/README.md

 basis for an application, and helps me skip over the tedious part of configuring Express the way I like it.

+**NOTE: This project is no longer being maintained.
+If you're interested in taking over maintenance of this repo (which is quite a big job), please contact me.**

 ## Requirements ##